Suizzle/movement-cli-docs/use-cli/use-movement-cli.md

 SUBCOMMANDS:
     account       Tool for interacting with accounts
-    config        Tool for interacting with configuration of the Aptos CLI tool genesis       Tool for setting up an Aptos chain Genesis transaction governance    Tool for on-chain governance
+    config        Tool for interacting with configuration of the Movement CLI tool genesis       Tool for setting up an Movement chain Genesis transaction governance    Tool for on-chain governance
-    help          Print this message or the help of the given subcommand(s) info          Show build information about the CLI init          Tool to initialize current directory for the aptos tool key           Tool for generating, inspecting, and interacting with keys move          Tool for Move related operations
+    help          Print this message or the help of the given subcommand(s) info          Show build information about the CLI init          Tool to initialize current directory for the movement tool key           Tool for generating, inspecting, and interacting with keys move          Tool for Move related operations
     multisig      Tool for interacting with multisig accounts